jja4/nba_mlops/README.md

 - Performance Analysis: By logging timestamps, we can measure the duration of different processes and identify bottlenecks in our data pipeline.
 - Communication: Logs serve as a means of communication among team members.
 They provide insights into the execution flow and status of different components, which is essential for collaborative development and troubleshooting.

-## Geting new data and retrain the model
+## Getting new data and retrain the model
 We simulate retrieving new data by running a GitHub action (generate_new_data.yml) every Sunday at 9 am UTC.
 This action generates a small CSV file from our original big data and pushes it to a dedicated path in our repository.
 On Monday at 9 am UTC, another GitHub action (retrain_model.yml) triggers retraining.
 This action runs only after receiving a notification of the push action for the new data file.
 The retraining process involves running Docker Compose and pushing the trained model to Docker Hub.